wuyunhsuan/CNNmodel-covid19-Xray-DeployOnFlask/README.md

 And after that I deploy a flask to show the prediction.
 Users can upload a xray picture and press 'predict' to show the result.

+**
+Covid-19 Image Dataset
+Covid19 file is too big to upload but can check on Kaggle.
+**